The Secret of Humility: The Danger of Spiritual Pride and the Mistake of Korach

 The Midrash expounds on the verse:

-"For the conductor, upon Shoshanim (roses), by the sons of Korach, a Maskil, a song of loves" (Psalms 45:1)
+"For the conductor, upon Shoshannim (roses), by the sons of Korach, a Maskil, a song of loves" (Psalms 45:1).

-The verse in Song of Songs says, "My Beloved went down to His garden... to pick roses"—these are the sons of Korach.
+The verse in Song of Songs says, "My Beloved has gone down to His garden... to gather roses"—these are the sons of Korach.
 Outwardly, everyone saw them as thorns.
-Everyone saw the three children walking together with their father, Korach, who was shouting and stirring up controversy.
-An onlooker would have said, "These are completely wicked people!"
+Everyone saw the three children walking together with their father Korach, who was shouting and inciting controversy.
+Anyone looking from the outside would say, "These are complete wicked people!"

 Korach, on the other hand, refused to yield.
 He was certain that the fire would not burn him.
-He thought to himself, "Everyone else will burn, and only I will remain alive."
+He thought to himself, "Everyone will burn, and only I will remain alive."
 Again, that same flawed thought of pride.
-But the sons of Korach were saved from the fire and began to sing.
-A Bas Kol (Heavenly Voice) emerged and declared, "They are My true beloved ones!
+But the sons of Korach were saved from the fire and began to play music.
+A Heavenly Voice emerged and said, "They are My true beloved ones!
 I love them more than all of Israel."
 They taught everyone how to sing, even Moshe and Aharon.

 The True Humility of Moshe Rabbeinu